ProjectKitchen/RoboFriend/src/Pi/scripts/README.md

 * puts startrobo.sh into folder ~/

 **install_python_modules.sh**
-* install all necessary python packages
+* installs all necessary python packages

 **install_ros_kinetic.sh**
-Install ROS Kinetic on remote PC
+* installs ROS Kinetic on remote PC

 **install_ros_pkg.sh**
-Install required ROS packages
+* installs required ROS packages

 **startrobo.sh**
-Starts the videostream and the main python script after system boot.
+* starts the videostream and the main python script after system boot.

+## Debugging and other notes

-To see command line output (debug messages) during operation of the main python script you could:
+To see the command line output during the operation of the main python script:
 * log into the rasperry pi from another computer (using e.g. putty or ssh)
 * sudo pkill python (to stop the currently running python scripts)
 * run ./startrobo.sh placed in your home folder